RBniCS/rbnicsproject.org/index.rst

 .. meta::
     :description lang=en:
         The RBniCS Project contains an implementation in FEniCS of several reduced order modelling techniques for parametrized problems.
-RBniCS is currently developed at SISSA mathLab by Dr. Francesco Ballarin.
+RBniCS is currently developed at Catholic University of the Sacred Heart by Dr. Francesco Ballarin in collaboration with Prof. Gianluigi Rozza's group at SISSA mathLab.

 .. image:: _static/images/github-logo.png
     :target: https://github.com/RBniCS/RBniCS